 era when most people neither knew nor cared when they were born, and

 even if they knew, might not want to admit to the truth.

 Nevertheless, this is just one example of the challenges and

 difficulties of compiling an accurate family history, whether from oral

 and written family traditions or what Conal described to me as the

-"scribbly bits" passed down from her ancestors; from online and offline
+"scribbly bits" passed down from our ancestors; from online and offline

 official records; and/or from DNA analysis.